TilmanGriesel/ha_trmnl_weather_station/README.md

-# TRMNL HomeAssistant Weather
+**Home Assistant Weather Integration for TRMNL**

-Home Assistant weather integration for TRMNL, available via a HACS plugin alongside the TRMNL E-Ink display plugin.
+This integration is available as a HACS plugin, alongside the TRMNL E-Ink display plugin.
-The primary goal is to visualize data from my Netatmo weather station.
-The integration supports device selection and automatic discovery of the weather station.
+Its primary purpose is to visualize data from a Netatmo weather station.

+Key features include:

+* Automatic discovery of the weather station
+* Support for selecting specific devices

-Currently untested with other brands, but it could be extended to support additional stations with minimal effort.
+While currently tested only with Netatmo, extending support to other weather stations should require minimal effort.

-**Note:** This project is still a work in progress.
+**Note:** This project is a work in progress.

 ![demo](https://github.com/TilmanGriesel/ha-trmnl-weather/blob/main/docs/demo/main.png?raw=true)